rakibsarowar/html-interview-question/README.md

 <section> is a flexible container for holding content that shares a common informational theme or purpose.

 <footer> is used to hold information that should appear at the end of a section of content and contain additional information about the section.
-Author’s name, copyright information, and related links are typical examples of such content.
+Author’s name, copyright information, and related links are typical examples of such content. <hr>

- 🔹 08.
+ 🔹 09.
 What's the difference between an "attribute" and a "property" in HTML? <br>
 Answer:
 Attributes are defined on the HTML markup but properties are defined on the DOM.
 To illustrate the difference, imagine we have this text field in our HTML: <input type="text" value="Hello">.